Juniel: 2014–2015: I Think I'm in Love and collaboration

 FNC Entertainment has confirmed Juniel's comeback, on 29 September with her title track I Think I'm in Love.
 It has been over one year and five months since her last comeback with Pretty Boy.

 In April 2015, Juniel collaborated with Teen Top's Niel for release a duet called "Spring Love".
 Niel & Juniel had their debut stage on Mnet's M!
 Countdown on 16 April 2015.

 On 21 August, Juniel made a comeback with her second digital single "Sorry" on Music Bank.

 2016–present: Label change and Poetic Narrator

 On 20 January 2016, FNC Entertainment announced that Juniel would not be continuing her contract.
 The agency stated that "Juniel's contract expires at the end of the month.
-Both parties discussed whether or not to renew the contract, and in accordance with Juniel's own intention, we′ve decided not to renew the contract."
+Both parties discussed whether or not to renew the contract and following Juniel's intention, we′ve decided not to renew the contract."
 On 22 February, a C9 Entertainment representative said that they've recently signed a contract with Juniel.

 In 2020, she formed the duo Poetic Narrator with musician/producer Doko, and announced that she would be going by her given name, Seo Ah.
 They released their mini-album, Poetic License on 23 January.

 On 28 December 2021, C9 Entertainment announced that Juniel would not be renewing her contract.

 On June 11, 2022, Juniel signs a contract with K Tigers Entertainment.